 What is your business doing to show customers you are taking this topic seriously?

 - We are re-opening our review into changing the plastic type of our lid used on our Anathoth pot.
 We are investigating whether there is a better plastic or alternative solution.

-- We recognise its more important to practice overall sustainable habits rather than focus our efforts on one packaging material over the other.
-Despite this we have committed to a plastic audit in our wider business.
-As a result, we have installed new pallet wrapping equipment at our warehouse to reduce the amount of plastic used to wrap product prior to shipping.
+- We recognise it’s more important to practice overall sustainable habits rather than focus our efforts on one packaging material over the other.
+Despite this, we have committed to a plastic audit in our wider business.
+As a result, we have installed new pallet wrapping equipment at our warehouse to reduce the amount of plastic used to wrap products prior to shipping.
 The reduction in plastic wrap used by installing these two pre-stretch wrappers has been significant – over 50% less plastic used since the June 2018 install.